Australian Standards & Product Compliance

 “If installed, gutter and valley leaf guards shall be non-combustible”

-It is important to note that ember guard can be made from non-combustible material or a mesh or perforated sheet with a maximum aperture of 2 mm, made of corrosion-resistant steel or bronze”.
+It is important to note that ember guard can be non-combustible material (like BAL suitable blanket and foil) or a mesh or perforated sheet with a maximum aperture of 2 mm, made of corrosion-resistant steel, bronze (or aluminium for BAL-12.5 BAL-19 & BAL-29).

 History